The Database Maintenance form requires Administrative privileges to access.

 Reset Grid Columns for user - You may never need to use this option.
 The list column settings for Web Tracks Licensed Users are stored in your database.
 If for some reason they were to get corrupted, select their User ID from the drop down list and then click the Execute command.
 The next time the user logs in, his list column settings would be rebuilt.

-Web Tracks enforces referential integrity between your tables.
+Fix Referential Integrity Discrepancies - Web Tracks enforces referential integrity between your tables.
 For example, if a user ID was deleted from the database, the computer allocated to the user ID would become un-allocated because Web Tracks would set the allocation field (compUserID) to a Null value.
-However, if for some reason, another user was editing this computer record at the same time the user ID was deleted, the form would still show that the computer is allocated to this user.
+However, if another user was editing this computer record at the same time the user ID was deleted, the form would still show that the computer is allocated to this user.
 If the user who opened the computer record canceled his own update, there wouldn't be any discrepancies.
 However, if he saves the record, the computer would still be allocated to the deleted user (assuming he didn't change this part of the record).
-The odds of this happening are fairly minimal.
-However, just to be safe, Web Tracks includes this feature as a way to detect and fix these discrepancies.
+Web Tracks includes this feature as a way to detect and fix these discrepancies.